swark-io/swark/README.md

     <img src="./assets/demo.png" width="85%"/>
 </h1>

+### Why Swark?

+-   🌟 **Free and Open Source**: All you need is GitHub Copilot, which is now available for free.
+You can review Swark’s code to understand how it works, and contribute to make it better.
+-   🌍 **Universal Language Support**: Classic code visualization solutions are deterministic and require to incrementally add support in new languages or frameworks.
+With Swark, all the “logic” is encapsulated within the LLM, and therefore it natively support all languages.
+-   🔑 **Seamless Integration**: Swark integrates directly with GitHub Copilot.
+No additional setup, authentication, or API keys required.
+-   🛡️ **Privacy First**: Your source code is shared only with GitHub Copilot — no other external APIs or providers involved.
+-   🧜‍♀️ **Mermaid.js**: Swark generates diagrams in Mermaid.js, a popular diagram-as-code framework.
+You can edit and refine the diagrams as needed.

 ### Use Cases

--   🔎 **Learn a New Codebase**: Swark helps you quickly generate an architecture diagram of a repository, providing a high-level overview of the codebase without the need to manually explore files or folder structure.
-This allows you to focus on the areas most relevant to your work.
+-   🔎 **Learn a New Codebase**: Instantly generate architecture diagrams to gain a high-level understanding of unfamiliar repositories.
+Ideal for onboarding and tackling new projects.
+-   🤖 **Review AI-Generated Code**: As AI-generated projects become more common, Swark helps you quickly visualize their structure and ensure they meet your standards.
--   📕 **Documentation**: enhance your documentation with up-to-date architecture diagrams that are simple to create and require minimal engineering effort.
+-   📕 **Improve Documentation**: Keep your documentation fresh and detailed with up-to-date architecture diagrams that take minutes to create.
+-   🕰️ **Understand Legacy Code**: Quickly visualize and comprehend the structure of legacy codebases, making it easier to maintain and refactor.
--   🧩 **Visualize Dependencies**: a dependency graph of your repo can help you spot unwanted dependencies and suboptimal design.
+-   🧩 **Spot Design Flaws**: Visualize your repo’s dependency graph to identify unwanted dependencies or areas for optimization.
--   ✅ **Test Coverage**: include your tests in Swark's input to visualize your test coverage and identify areas that may be missing.
+-   ✅ **Test Coverage Insights**: Include test files in Swark’s input to see test coverage at a glance and address gaps.

 ## How it Works